pukkapies/urop2019/README.md

 We have written two separate scripts for the training algorithm, `training.py` and `'training_custom.py`.
 The main difference between the two is that the former makes use of the built-in Keras `model.fit`, whereas the latter makes use of a custom training loop (as outlined in [this](https://www.tensorflow.org/beta/guide/keras/training_and_evaluation#part_ii_writing_your_own_training_evaluation_loops_from_scratch) guide) where each training step is performed manually.
 While `training.py` only allows the introduction of advanced training features through Keras callbacks, `training_custom.py` allows total flexibility in the features you could introduce.

 Both scripts assume you have one or more GPUs available, and make use of a MirroredStrategy to distribute training.
 Both scripts write (train and validation) summaries on TensorBoard and save checkpoints at the end of each epoch, and they also have the option to enable early stopping or learning rate reduction on plateau.
-Only the custom loop implements cyclical learning rate and the one-cycle policy, as described by Leslie N. Smith in [this](https://arxiv.org/pdf/1803.09820.pdf) paper.
+Only the custom loop implements cyclical learning rate and the one-cycle policy, as described by (N. Smith, 2018) in [this](https://arxiv.org/pdf/1803.09820.pdf) paper.

 For ease of use, `projectname_train.py` is wrapper of the two scripts.
 By default, the custom loop is selected, unless a different choice is specified.
 You may control all the training parameters by tweaking the `config.json` file.